Last Updated on

 The main benefits of the deadlift are that there are more muscles worked here than in any other exercise.

 This means that there is a greater hormonal response, meaning that testosterone and growth hormone will be maximally released.
 This means that muscle protein synthesis (MPS) will be increased leading to bigger and stronger muscles.

-The downsides of the deadlift is that it is a highly technical exercise that requires a very heavy weight to challenge you.
-It also takes up a lot of space, and requires a lot of time and effort to set up.
+The downsides of the deadlift are that it is a highly technical exercise that requires a very heavy weight to challenge you.
+It also takes up a lot of space and requires a lot of time and effort to set up.

 There are hundreds of varieties of squats out there, which is one of the reasons that they are so effective.

-In a squat rack walk under the bar and place it on your upper back (trapezius muscle), then place your hands on the bar just outside your shoulders and really squeeze it.
-Unrack the bar and walk backwards so that you have enough space to squat.
-Push your chest out and make sure your feet are further than shoulder width apart.
+In a squat rack walk under the bar and place it on your upper back (trapezius muscle).
+Then place your hands on the bar just outside your shoulders and really squeeze it.
+Unrack the bar and walk back so that you have enough space to squat.
+Push your chest out and make sure your feet are further than shoulder-width apart.

-Squat down to at least parallel (lower if you can manage it) and pause momentarily at the bottom, make sure that your heels are pushing into the ground.
+Squat down to at least parallel (lower if you can manage it) and pause momentarily at the bottom.
+You should make sure that your heels are pushing into the ground.
 Then drive back upwards until you are back at your starting position.
 Make sure that you avoid locking your legs at the top as this can cause joint issues.